cirosantilli/algorithm-cheat/sort.md

 TODO is there a stable algorithm that achieves $n log(n)$ time $O(1)$ space *and* is stable?

-In practice, considering cache performance and average cases, the following altorithms are very common and can all give good results:
+In practice, considering cache performance and average cases, the following algorithms are very common and can all give good results:

 - quicksort (even if it is $O(n^2)$ worst case time)
 - mergesort
 - heapsort

-#buble
+## Bubble

 Very slow.